 Students must understand and be aware of COVID-19 symptoms.
 Students will continue to be expected to monitor their symptoms every day before coming to campus or leaving their residence halls.
 If a student experiences symptoms of COVID-19, the student should seek medical care, either through the Indiana Academy Nurses’ Office or a primary care provider.

 Students who have a condition that places them in a higher-risk group as defined by the CDC, as well as those who are pregnant, should be particularly judicious in taking precautions to protect themselves, including observing the safety practices described further below.

 - COVID-19 Vaccinations

 Students are strongly encouraged to get a COVID-19 vaccination.
 All individuals in Indiana 12 years of age and older are currently eligible for the vaccine.
 There are many vaccine sites throughout Indiana, including one on our campus that is under the authority of the Delaware County Health Department (DCHD) and utilizes University personnel.
 To schedule an appointment, visit ourshot.in.gov or call 211.
 More information is available on this webpage.

 Students are expected to abide by the CDC’s quarantine guidance.
-While the CDC recommends a 14-day quarantine period as the safest strategy, the CDC’s most recent guidance provides that the quarantine period can end after 10 days if the person experiences no symptoms.
+The CDC recommends a 14-day quarantine period as the safest strategy.

 Note that people who have tested positive for COVID-19 do not need to quarantine (or get tested again) for up to 3 months as long as they do not develop symptoms again.
 In addition, consistent with CDC guidance related to vaccinations, fully vaccinated people are not expected to quarantine (or get tested) after exposure to someone with COVID-19 if they remain asymptomatic.